-- A-Level Design and Technology - Degree courses in Architecture, Design, and various Engineering disciplines e.g. Civil, Mechanical and Aerospace - Apprenticeships such as: Computer Aided Design, Graphic Design, Manufacturing and Building - Technical and Applied vocational qualifications such as: Computing, Construction, Design, Manufacturing and Building - Many exciting careers in Design, Manufacturing or Engineering.
+- A-Level study leading to degree courses in Architecture, Design, and various Engineering disciplines e.g. Civil, Mechanical and Aerospace - Apprenticeships such as: Computer Aided Design, Graphic Design, Manufacturing and Building - Technical and Applied vocational qualifications such as: Computing, Construction, Design, Manufacturing and Building.